Which Parish to live in?

 Situated on the West coast, St Peters is a large parish, a lot of which is occupied by the Airport.
 The village consists of a large Co-op store and post office, the largest Iceland store in Jersey, hairdresser, shoe shop, bookmakers and Classic Herd Farm shop.
 There is a Parish primary school and nursery plus St George’s Preparatory School.

 Other places of interest include St Peter’s Garden Centre opposite Jackson’s Car Showrooms, Les Ormes Complex which includes a 9 hole Golf Course, indoor tennis courts, indoor 5-a-side football courts, gym and indoor pool plus Creepy Valley (aerial trekking course).
-The Living Legend has two 18 hole crazy golf courses, go-karting for older children and a historical show which is worth a visit.
 Another family attraction is the aMaizin Adventure Park which is open from April to September and offers go-karting, crazy golf, water wars, various climbing activities and much more.
 Wheatlands hosts a nine hole parkland golf course and a gastropub.
-For further information on living in St Peter click here
+For further information on living in St Peter click here.

 St Saviour is an inland parish, bordered by St Helier, St Clement, Grouville, St Martin and Trinity.
 The parish is well populated and has a number of schools.
 The Parish main primary school is St Saviour, plus there is Plat Douet, St Luke’s.
 There are also a number of fee paying schools including De La Salle for boys (primary and secondary), FCJ, and Jersey College for Girls Primary school as well as St Michael’s Preparatory School.
 The States secondary school, Grainville, is situated nearby plus Highlands College and Hautlieu secondary school.